MillenaryMan/CAMPS-Server/Install Server.md

 ## 3. Authenticate.
 > [!NOTE]
-> Git will prompt you to enter your username and password and access token.
+> Git will prompt you to enter username and password or access token.
 >
 > Username: campsserver@hotmail.com
 >